 The four authors: Aaid-Alkarni, Abdelkafy, Hassan and Alghazali presented some problems of authorship attribution depending on the choice of the classifier.
-Again, the two first
+Again, the two first ones are often confused with other authors.

 In order to further enhance the authorship attribution performances, two fusion techniques have been proposed and implemented: the FDF and CDF fusion techniques (as explained in the previous section).
 In Tables 2 and 3 we can see the corresponding results of those two fusion techniques respectively.